chizo4/2048-intelligent-bot/README.md

 ## Contribution & Collaboration 🤝

 > **Note**
 In case you had an idea on how to improve the performance of the AI bot by either increasing its win percentage or decreasing the time needed to win a game, feel free to contact me via any of the links included in my [GitHub bio page](https://github.com/chizo4).
-You might also contribute to the project by opening a pull request with suggested improvements.
+You might also contribute to the project by opening a [Pull Request](https://github.com/chizo4/2048-intelligent-bot/pulls) with suggested improvements.